HBO Max: Movies, shows, prices and everything else to know

 But if you're on HBO Max's cheaper tier with advertising, you can't access the same-day movies; you'll have to upgrade to unlock The Suicide Squad.

-What other same-day movies are streaming on -- or still coming to -- HBO Max?
+What other same-day movies are streaming on -- or coming soon to -- HBO Max?

 Warner Bros.'
 2021 movies are set to hit theaters and HBO Max on the following release dates: